openshift-eng/rebasebot/README.md

 broadcast a message that it has found the `rebase/manual` label and thus ignored the repository.

+## Retitling of Pull Requests

+For convenience, the bot will not retitle a pull request that has been completely modified.
+It will attempt to retitle in situations where the beginning of the pull request has been retitled, for example:

+A pull request with a title like `My special pull request created by the bot` will not be modified by the bot on further runs.

+However, a pull request title like
+`JIRABUG-XXXX: Merge https://github.com/kubernetes/autoscaler:master (d3ec0c4) into master`
+will be updated by the bot on subsequent runs to reflect the new commit hash, but the `JIRABUG-XXXX: ` portion will not be modified.

 ## Examples of usage

 Example 1.
 Sync kubernetes/cloud-provider-aws with openshift/cloud-provider-aws using applications credentials.